Best Steps To Grow Milkweed In Containers

 This species' greenish-yellow and maroon-tinged, ball-shaped inflorescences bloom from April to June.

-Sand, clay, caliche, and loam are among the well-drained soil types that it prefers and needs full sun to grow.
+Sand, clay, caliche, and loam are among the well-drained soil types it prefers and needs full sun to grow.

 Grow Milkweed In Containers